dgaydukov/exchange-core/README.md

 ### OrderBook design
 Since order book is the core part - it's implementation is very important, cause if matching is slow, the whole system would be slow.
 We have several order book implementations.
 All of them implement [OrderBook interface](/src/main/java/com/exchange/core/matching/orderbook/OrderBook.java).
-Currently there are 4 implementations:
+Currently, there are 4 implementations:
-* [MapOrderBook]() - naive implementation, here we are using default JDK implementations `java.utils.TreeMap` to store internal state of order book like bids/asks.
+* [MapOrderBook](/src/main/java/com/exchange/core/matching/orderbook/book/MapOrderBook.java) - naive implementation, here we are using default JDK implementations `java.utils.TreeMap` to store internal state of order book like bids/asks.
 Since these JDK implementations are not designed for low latency, they won't perform well under high load due to: gc problems or primitive unboxing/auto-boxing.
 Such implementation is good for educational purpose, but completely useless for real-world apps.
-* [ArrayOrderBook](/src/main/java/com/exchange/core/matching/orderbook/array/ArrayOrderBook.java) - advanced version of order book, compared to `MapOrderBook` order book, here we can achieve faster performance by directly manipulating the underlying array.
+* [ArrayOrderBook](/src/main/java/com/exchange/core/matching/orderbook/book/ArrayOrderBook.java) - advanced version of order book, compared to `MapOrderBook` order book, here we can achieve faster performance by directly manipulating the underlying array.
 In `TreeMap` there is also underlying array and each time we insert/remove, it's sorted internally/implicitly.
 But here we are adding/removing from order book explicitly
+* [LinkedListOrderBook](/src/main/java/com/exchange/core/matching/orderbook/book/LinkedListOrderBook.java) - using linked list as internal data structure for bids/asks where we store only the top of order book, and then using linked list to iterate over `PriceLevel` to get next best bid/ask.
+* [IpqOrderBook](/src/main/java/com/exchange/core/matching/orderbook/book/IpqOrderBook.java) - using custom data structure knows as `IndexedPriorityQueue`.

 ### Snapshot
 Snapshot is the crucial concept in ME design.
 Since our ME using internal memory to store the state that means that order book, user balances and other state stored in internal memory while our java app is running.
 But imagine is something like this happens: